Skip to main content

 restartPolicy: Never

 Local cache can be a precious resource, especially when dealing with large scale data.
-JuiceFS CSI Driver does not delete cache by default when mount pod exits.
-If this behavior doesn't suit you, make adjustment so that local cache is cleaned when mount pod exits.
+For this reason, JuiceFS CSI Driver does not delete cache by default when the Mount Pod exits.
+If this behavior does not fit your needs, you can configure it to clear the local cache when the Mount Pod exits.

 Static provisioning